RulyYakovson/Web-Application-Mock/README.md

 cd Web-Application-Mock
 npm install
-npm run init-db  #(To insert some mock data) npm start
+npm run init-db  #(To insert some mock data. require mongoDB to be installed on your PC) npm start
 ```
-Then, go to localhost:8080 from browser and push Init DB button (require mongoDB to be installed on your PC).\
+Then, go to localhost:8080 from browser.\
 Login by insert:\
 &nbsp;&nbsp;israel, password: 123456 to get an "admin" permissions.\
 &nbsp;&nbsp;roy , password: 123456 to get an "employee" permissions.\